 Becoming an effective communicator involves listening carefully.
 This skill ensures you understand the information which is being shared.
 At the same time, you can filter what information adds value to you or the other person.
 Listening actively is a skill that is developed with time and experience, but is well worth the effort.

-How to develop this skill: Practice listening, make sure everyone understands, and always ask yourself, “Is this adding value for the both of us?”
+How to develop this skill: Practice listening, while ensuring everyone in the conversation understands the topic.
+As you’re listening, ask yourself, “How is this adding value to the both of us?”